Negative refraction and tiling billiards: Introduction

 \emph{Can a trajectory fill a region densely? }

 In inner billiards on a square table, a trajectory with an irrational slope is dense.
-It is also possible to construct a table so that some trajectory on that table is dense in one part of the table, but never visits another part of the table at all, see \cite{galperin} and \cite{mcmullen}.
+It is also possible to construct a table so that some trajectory on that table is dense in one part of the table, but never visits another part of the table at all.
+McMullen constructed an L-shaped example of this phenomenon \cite{mcmullen}, Galperin constructed examples on polygons with $4$ or more sides \cite{galperin}, and recently Tokarsky asserted that Galperin's triangle construction is flawed, so the problem of constructing a not-everywhere-dense non-periodic billiard orbit on a triangle is still open \cite{tokarsky}.

 For outer billiards, Genin \cite{genin} showed that for certain trapezoids, there are trajectories that are dense in open regions of the plane.

 \emph{ Is the behavior stable under small perturbations of the starting point and direction of the trajectory, and under small perturbations of the billiard table?}